 The luma mapping with chroma scaling (LMCS) was adopted into the VVC at Marrakech meeting.
 In the current LMCS design, chroma residuals are scaled based on the corresponding luma prediction samples.
 Such dependency introduces the latency for chroma residual reconstruction.
 This contribution proposes two methods to reduce the latency for the chroma residual scaling.
 In the first method, it is proposed to use the luma prediction samples obtained prior to decoder-side motion refinement (DMVR), bidirectional optical flow (BDOF) and combined inter and intra prediction (CIIP) to calculate the chroma residual scaling factor.
 In the second method, it is proposed to always use luma uni-prediction samples to derive the scaling factor for chroma residuals.

-Compared to the VTM-5.0 anchors, the first method reportedly provides {Y, U, V} BD-rate variations of {x.xx%, x.xx%, x.xx%} and {x.xx%, x.xx%, x.xx%} for RA and LD configurations, respectively.
-The corresponding {Y, U, V} BD-rate variations of the second method are {x.xx%, x.xx%, x.xx%} and {x.xx%, x.xx%, x.xx%}.
+Compared to the VTM-5.0 anchors, the first method reportedly provides {Y, U, V} BD-rate variations of {0.00%, -0.03%, -0.06%} and {0.02%, 0.16%, -0.07%} for RA and LD configurations, respectively.
+The corresponding {Y, U, V} BD-rate variations of the second method are {0.00%, -0.04%, -0.05%} and {0.02%, 0.16%, -0.07%}.

 Introduction